PsuAstro497/Fall2022/tips/labs/starting.md

 - Return to your browser tab with "My Interactive Sessions".
 - Hopefully, there's now a _Connect to Jupyter Server_ button.
 Click it.
 - Go to the newly opened tab, you'll have a Jupyter Lab Server.
-- If you don't see tiles for Python, Julia and Pluto Notebooks, then click _File.New_Launcher_.
+- If you don't see tiles for Python, Julia and Pluto Notebooks, then click _File.NewLauncher_.
 - Find the _Terminal_ tile or in the menu system, _File.New.Terminal_.
 - In the new terminal tab, clone your github repo by running